Parson Place Press LLC

 5. Will my book have an International Standard Book Number (ISBN)?

-11. How do I get online book sellers, like Amazon, Barnes and Noble, Books-a-Million, etc. to offer my book for sale?
+12. Will book sellers, like Amazon, Barnes and Noble, Books-a-Million, etc offer my book for sale?

 1. What does it cost me for Parson Place Press to publish my book?